-Viacom Inc. (VIAB), the media company that owns Paramount film studios and cable networks such as Nickelodeon and MTV, topped analysts’ profit estimates after cutting expenses and getting more money from pay-TV providers.
+Viacom Inc. (VIAB:US), the media company that owns Paramount film studios and cable networks such as Nickelodeon and MTV, topped analysts’ profit estimates after cutting expenses and getting more money from pay-TV providers.

 “I feel better about the steps we have taken,” Chief Executive Officer Philippe Dauman said today on a conference call with analysts.
 “We are living in a world where the media business is transitioning, and we can grow in that transition because we have a deeper understanding of the young people moving with that transition.”